seschwan/ios-afternoon-project-global-time/README.md

 * Create a new single view application project named "Global Time".
 * Discard the view controller scene in the storyboard and its associated class.
-* Copy in the `ClockView.swift` file from today's guided project (or from this repo).
+* Copy in the `ClockView.swift` file from this repo.

 ### Storyboard Tasks